 Provide easy access to open space through urban open spaces and environmental education programs

 Measure Q Five Year Impact Report to the Community

 Nearly doubled the amount of protected acreage to over 26,000

 Provides free access to 26 miles of trails for hiking, mountain biking, and horseback riding 365 days a year

 Protected almost 1,000 acres in North Coyote Valley to protect wildlife connectivity, water quality, and reduce the risk of flooding to downstream communities

 Completed the Santa Clara Valley Agricultural Plan to prevent development of agricultural lands

 Funded over 30 projects and programs with $2.8 M of Measure Q investments

-Currently, the Measure Q Expenditure Oversight Committee provides independent oversight to review the expenditures authorized by Santa Clara County Open Space Authority Parcel Tax, Measure Q. Measure T passes in November 2020, the Authority's existing Independent Oversight Committee will review the expenditures of all parcel tax revenues collected under this Measure.
+Currently, the Measure Q Expenditure Oversight Committee provides independent oversight to review the expenditures authorized by Santa Clara County Open Space Authority Parcel Tax, Measure Q. The Authority's existing Independent Oversight Committee will review the expenditures of all parcel tax revenues collected under Measure T.